gstoyano/target-dev.en/help/dev/implement/client-side/atjs/target-atjs-faq.md

 All headers already used in client pages can be enforced.
 One common way to do this is through "HTTP Request Header Authorization."
 Adobe Customer Care can advise further on best methods and practices.

-Moreover, requests to the Adobe Edge Network are public (as they are designed to be made from visitors’ browsers), and they do not contain visible visitor details (they contain only a visitor ID).
+Moreover, requests to the Adobe Edge Network are public (as they are designed to be made from visitors' browsers), and they do not contain visible visitor details (they contain only a visitor ID).
 These requests deliver experiences to visitors, and they contain details on what a visitor should see on the page.

 Note that for response tokens and session IDs transmitted in these requests: